Toddler development and milestones: your 33 month old

 Health and Nutrition

-When it comes to food, 33 month olds are fickle creatures.
+When it comes to food, 2-year-and-9-month-olds are fickle creatures.
 Some days, they may eat everything in sight.
 On others, they may not eat at all.
 Most kids prefer small frequent snacks versus three square meals, so there’s no need to force them to eat every mealtime.

 Of course, you can always “trick” them into eating.
 Present food in funny and imaginative ways.
 Offer them food choices, but not too many.
 Above all, model nutritious eating habits.
 Remember, your little one will do what you do.

-Let’s break it down: Every day, your toddler will need to eat milk, grains, fruits, vegetables, and protein.
+Let’s break it down: Every day, your toddler will need:

 - If your child is exceptionally small for his age, you may want to consult your doctor.